Hello All HR Experts,

 KK!HR

-The contract of employment alone is not the determinative factor in Indian Condition.
-Those who belong to the workmen category acquire certain status on being employee and that status further changes radically on completion of 240 days of continuous service.
-The workmen category of employees get many statutory protection as per the Indl.
-Disputes Act 1947 and the Industrial Employment (Standing Orders) Act 1947.
-The provisions of the employment contract cannot prevail over these statutory provision and the employment contract terms to the extent that they are in dissonance with the aforesaid statutes are null and void.
-As regards those in the category other than being workers, their service condition is governed by the employment contract and the employees have no rights more than what is vested in them under the employment contract.
-For instance, discharge simpliciter cannot be applied on the worker category but could be used against a non-worker to get rid of an inconvenient employee.
+The contract of employment alone is not the determinative factor in the Indian condition.
+Those who belong to the workmen category acquire a certain status on being an employee, and that status further changes radically on completion of 240 days of continuous service.
+The workmen category of employees gets many statutory protections as per the Industrial Disputes Act 1947 and the Industrial Employment (Standing Orders) Act 1947.
+The provisions of the employment contract cannot prevail over these statutory provisions, and the employment contract terms to the extent that they are in dissonance with the aforementioned statutes are null and void.

 From India, Mumbai